mapvibe/projects/README.md

 ## IBM Data Science Professional Certification Capstone Project
 Located in projects/IBMDataScienceCapstone
 ### Notebooks and Datasets
-DataCollection.ipynb -- Simple use of the SpaceX API/n
-dataset_part1.csv -- output dataset from DataCollection.ipynb
+DataCollection.ipynb -- Simple use of the SpaceX API dataset_part1.csv -- output dataset from DataCollection.ipynb